NatasaMiric/pp3-tic-tac-toe/README.md

   * random -  to randomize the choices for the computer

-  * os -  to eliminate previous code on the terminal window making it clutter free and to improve UX
+  * os -  to eliminate previous code on the terminal window making it clutter-free and improving UX

   ### Programs